 The Technical Committee provides the DocBook 5.0 schema in other schema languages, including W3C XML Schema and an XML DTD, but the RELAX NG Schema is now the normative schema.

 Status:

-This Working Draft is an editor's draft.
+This is a Working Draft.
 It does not necessarily represent the consensus of the committee.

 Please send comments on this specification to the <docbook@lists.oasis-open.org> list.
 To subscribe, please use the OASIS Subscription Manager.